IBM/ibm-envizi-emissions-api-excel-addin/docs/_sources/use.rst.txt

    :align: center

 .. note::
-   If an error occurs, the add-in will display an error message.
+   If an error occurs, the add-in will display an error message once you hover over warning icon.

    .. image:: _images/error.png
       :alt: Example error message